aternosorg/codex/README.md

 ### Logfile

 A [`LogFile`](src/Log/File/LogFile.php) object implementing the [`LogFileInterface`](src/Log/File/LogFileInterface.php) object is required to start reading a log.
-There are currently three different log files in this library:
+There are currently three different log file classes in this library.

 ```php
 <?php